junyamut/ExtractRideDetailsGrabEReceipt/README.md

 }
 ```
 #### Caveats
-* Rides are not sorted properly according to date when written into the spreadsheet.*
+* Rides are not sorted properly according to date when written into the spreadsheet.
 * Will not check if e-receipt data is already in the spreadsheet.
-As a result, you might end up in duplicate entries.
+As a result, you might end up with duplicate entries.
 * Does not read symbolic link files.
 Make sure you copy the e-receipt HTML files to the 'receipts' directory.

 #### Useful References